CAREER EXPLORING, CAREER CONFERENCES

 Regina_Robinson@urmc.rochester.edu (585) 275-5579

-Student paperwork must be completed in its entirety to be considered for placement in workshop.
+Student paperwork must be completed in its entirety and submitted at least 1 week before the workshop to be considered for placement in workshop.

 Fax forms to: (585) 756-5882, Attn: Regina Robinson